Iran may pull out of the nuclear deal before the US

 On February 22, Iran has given an ultimatum that it will withdraw from the Joint Comprehensive Plan of Action (JCPOA) if it does not benefit economically from it and if major banks, companies and business entities continue to refuse to do business with Iran due to negative statements by the US president, Donald Trump.

-“We cannot remain in a deal that has no benefits for us,” Iran‘s Deputy Foreign Minister for Political Affairs, Abbas Araghchi Chatham House in London.
+“We cannot remain in a deal that has no benefits for us,” Iran‘s Deputy Foreign Minister for Political Affairs, Abbas Araghchi told Chatham House in London.

 Araghchi who is close to Iran’s supreme leader, Ali Khamenei, and was one of the main JCPOA negotiators, accused President Trump of “violating the letter and the spirit” of the deal by creating a “destructive atmosphere”.

 For its part, the US has been threatening for months to quit the deal if its “disastrous flaws” are not fixed.
-In January, Trump an ultimatum to his European allies: either fix the accord or the US would walk away from it by May 12 when the next US sanctions waiver is due to be ratified.
+In January, Trump delivered an ultimatum to his European allies: either fix the accord or the US would walk away from it by May 12 when the next US sanctions waiver is due to be ratified.

 Trump identified three problems with the deal: its failure to address Iran’s ballistic missile programme; the terms under which international inspectors can visit suspect Iranian nuclear sites; and the “sunset” clause under which limits on the Iranian nuclear programme start to expire after 10 years.

-When other parties to the agreement rejected to “fix” these points, claiming they are all outside the boundaries of JCPOA, Trump a hushed-up supplemental agreement that addresses “Iran‘s development or testing long-range missiles, ensures strong IAEA inspections, and fixes the flaws of the “sunset clause”.
+When other parties to the agreement rejected to “fix” these points, claiming they are all outside the boundaries of JCPOA, Trump proposed a hushed-up supplemental agreement that addresses “Iran‘s development or testing long-range missiles, ensures strong IAEA inspections, and fixes the flaws of the “sunset clause”.

 Araghchi’s speech at the Chatham House was indirectly devoted to explaining why these issues are “illusional”.
 He said the deal is only related to non-proliferation, and that IAEA after nine “tough” inspections had acknowledged Iran’s compliance.
 He also ridiculed the objection to the “sunset clause” saying there is no such clause in the deal.
 “Iran’s commitment to stay away from nuclear weapons is permanent,” he said.